ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 There is a convention in Ethereum that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with `w`.
 So, for example, we have [`wBTC` for Bitcoin](https://wbtc.network/) and [`wETH` for Ether](https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work).

-It does not make sense to create a wrapped version of an ERC-20 token that is already on Ethereum, but scammers rely on the appearance of legitimacy rather than underlying reality.
+It does not make sense to create a wrapped version of an ERC-20 token that is already on Ethereum.
+But scammers rely on the appearance of legitimacy rather than the underlying reality.

 </ExpandableCard>